 What is Investment Casting?

 This is an investment casting foundry where scorching molten metal is poured into molds and turned into high-strength aluminum and steel castings.
 So what is investment casting?
 Also known as precision casting or lost wax casting.
-This process dates back more than 5,000 years and was used for making art and jewelry over the centuries.
+This process dates back more than 5,000 years and was used for making small pieces over the centuries.
 Today, this type of casting is being seen as the future by many industries seeking lightweight and complex components.

 Within the Investment casting foundry, It all begins with the production of a wax model or pattern which is created in the shape of the desired part.
 However, when time is short, patterns can also be made using 3D printing technologies allowing for rapid prototype castings to be completed much faster.
 Wax Patterns are typically made by injecting wax into a metal tool or dye.
 These patterns are attached to a wax tree, also called a sprue, which is used for the mold-making process.

 The wax patterns are then dipped or invested into a liquid ceramic slurry after which fine sand or Stucco is applied to the wet surface.
 The mold is allowed to dry and the process is repeated a number of times resulting in a layered ceramic mold.